p10arri/Video-Anomaly-Detection/README.md

 Here all the papers we have used for the project.
   - Unsupervised Pixel-wise Hyperspectral Anomaly Detection via Autoencoding Adversarial Networks [https://arxiv.org/pdf/2101.08827.pdf]
   - Ensemble and Random Collaborative Representation-Based Anomaly Detector for Hyperspectral Imagery[https://arxiv.org/pdf/2101.01976.pdf]
-  - Soft-NMS -- Improving Object Detection With One Line of Code [https://arxiv.org/abs/1704.04503]